-The International Max Planck Research School (IMPRS) for Intelligent Systems will start in Summer 2017.
-This new graduate school program will admit 100 PhD students in the next years.
+The International Max Planck Research School (IMPRS) for Intelligent Systems has started in Summer 2017.
+This new graduate school program will admit more than 100 PhD students in the next years.

 The International Max Planck Research School for Intelligent Systems (IMPRS-IS) brings together the MPI for Intelligent Systems with the nearby universities of Tübingen and Stuttgart to form a highly visible and unique graduate school of internationally recognized faculty, working at the leading edge of the field.
 The target group of IMPRS-IS will be the best and most promising students in the world.